Pant/nextcloudpi-readthedocs/How-to-configure-an-external-USB-drive-with-NextCloudPi.md

 To enable automount follow the steps:

 1. Navigate to "nc-automount" in the TUI or the WebUI.
-2. Change "ACTIVE" to yes
+2. Change "ACTIVE" to yes.
 3. Click Run or Start.

 # Configure Nextcloud data to be on the USB drive